Eddie Benton: Coaching career

 After his short-lived professional career, Benton returned to the United States and got into coaching.
 His first job came in 1999 for the men's team at La Roche College, a Division III school in his native Pittsburgh.
 Staying local, he then spent three seasons with the men's program at Robert Morris University.
 In 2004, La Roche hired Benton as the head women's basketball coach, where he would stay for eight years and compile 108 overall wins.
 He led La Roche to two consecutive Allegheny Mountain Collegiate Conference (AMCC) championships, back-to-back Division III Tournament appearances, and in 2012 was named the AMCC Coach of the Year.
 Benton spent the 2012–13 season as an assistant for the women's team at Saint Francis University before landing at Duquesne University in 2013–14.
 From 2013 to 2017, Benton served as an assistant coach for the women's team at Duquesne.
 After serving the 2017–18 season as an assistant coach of the women's basketball team at the University of Cincinnati, Benton accepted an assistant coaching position with Brown.
 He stayed with them for three seasons before accepting an assistant coach position at Mississippi State to work under head coach Nikki McCray.

+In 2022, Benton became the head girls basketball coach at Oakland Catholic High School in his hometown of Pittsburgh.

+On April 8, 2024, he was named an assistant coach for the Robert Morris women's basketball team, marking his return to the school, having been an assistant coach for the school's men's basketball team from 2001–2004.